SAP-samples/teched2022-DT264/exercises/ex1/README.md

     You will be prompted to login with your user.
 After successful authentication, you will be able to find your content and can start using it.

-> **NOTE:** It is recommended to have the checkbox "Remember me" checked when logging in with *SAP Identity Authentication* as Identity Provider.
+> **NOTE:** It is recommended to have the checkbox "Keep me signed in" (also known as "Remember me") checked when logging in with *SAP Identity Authentication* as Identity Provider.

 > **NOTE:** Make sure to scan the registration QR within the SAP Mobile Start app and **not** with the regular camera app.
 Otherwise it won't be recognized.
 ## Congrats